brianm/a/README.md

 ## I *am* a Go programmer, Makefiles are the devil!

-It's okat, the Makefile just automates workspace setup, and common tasks (like building the primary output of the project).
+It's okay, the Makefile just automates workspace setup, and common tasks (like building the primary output of the project).
 You don't need to use it.